 - Direct patient care experience.
 This is the best type of experience to obtain in order to strengthen an application.
 We recommend at least 2000 hours of paid, direct, hands-on clinical patient care to be competitive in this category.

 - Additional science courses such as anatomy, genetics, immunology, other biology courses, and organic chemistry

 - Demonstration of motivation for the PA profession by formally shadowing a PA or other health care provider.

 - Demonstration of a commitment to, and involvement with, underserved communities

 The Augsburg PA Program has a two-step application process—first applying through CASPA and then through the Augsburg University PA Program supplemental application.

 The Augsburg PA Program participates in the Centralized Application Service for Physician Assistants (CASPA) which is sponsored by the Physician Assistant Education Association (PAEA).
 All applications to the PA Program for the entering class must be processed through CASPA, following all guidelines and regulations set forth by CASPA.
 Application forms with detailed instructions can be obtained online at portal.caspaonline.org.

-You will be considered an eligible applicant if you have a minimum cumulative GPA of 3.0 at the time of application (as calculated by CASPA), if you have a minimum science GPA of 3.0 at the time of application (as calculated by CASPA), if you have completed or will complete your undergraduate degree prior to the start date of the program, and if you have completed or will complete your prerequisite courses within the timeline specified for your degree status.
+You will be considered an eligible applicant if you have completed the Augsburg University supplemental application, have a minimum cumulative GPA of 3.0 at the time of application (as calculated by CASPA), have a minimum science GPA of 3.0 at the time of application (as calculated by CASPA), have completed or will complete your undergraduate degree prior to the start date of the program, and have completed or will complete your prerequisite courses within the timeline specified for your degree status.